aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 #### 5-2.
 Set deployment information (Context)

-Specify the parameters in the CDK Context (cdk.json) of the use case for the Audit account in ControlTower.
+Specify the parameters in the CDK Context (cdk.json) of the use case for the Audit account in Control Tower.
 The configuration file is here.
 By default, a context named dev-audit is set.

 ```sh
 usecases/blea-gov-base-ct-audit/cdk.json